My top 5 tips on what to wear in a family photoshoot

 Layer layer layer!

 Layers are key so you can be comfortable inside or outside the studio, and they add dimension to your outfit – think cardigans, or subtle accessories such as a scarves and belts.
 If you’re in my studio for a newborn shoot it will get warm, so definitely light loose clothing!
-You may want to bring along a statement piece of jewellery (i.e. necklace) or great pair of heels to dress up your outfit more.
-I also recommend bringing along a change of clothes in case you want to mix it up a bit, or are just unsure.
+You may want to bring along a statement piece of jewellery (i.e. necklace) to dress up your outfit a little more.
+I also recommend bringing along a change of clothes in case you want to mix it up a bit, or are just unsure - or if there are accidents!
 If we're doing an outdoor shoot, then bring a change of clothes as we can often get dirty running around!

 2. Try to avoid all wearing the same thing!

-I know I said anything will be fine, but please don’t all come in black :) Coordinate complementary colours, mixing it up with a slight drop of colour to mix it up.
+I know I said anything will be fine, but please don’t all come in black :) Coordinate complementary colours, mixing it up with a slight drop of colour to each person.
+The best colours are neutral- light grey, pastels like light blue or light pink.
 For outdoor shoots, I love primary colours such as mustard, maroon and navy, especially for beautiful sunsets.
 My tip for finding complementary colours is to Google the colour palette (i.e: “mustard colour palette”) for inspiration.

-If you can, try to avoid bright / fluorescent colours, especially in the sunlight as you want your family to be the focus of the photo!
+Above all - always to avoid bright / fluorescent colours, especially in the sunlight as you want your family to be the focus of the photo!
 Similarly, if you’re in a lovely green field/ park, then you should steer clear of green clothes so you don’t blend in!
+Patterns are also good to avoid.

 What to avoid?